Click a heading below to show the questions in that category, then click a question to jump to the answer:

 Answer: Here's an explanation:

 - Classmate Password: Your Classmates set their own password at the time of joining your web site.
 This password is used to regain access to the site in the future.
-If a Classmate has joined your web site and thus has his or her own personal password, the Classmate can now access all pages of your web site including any pages to which you've applied a system password.
+If a Classmate has joined your web site and thus has his or her own personal password, the Classmate can now access all pages of your web site.

 Classmate's Details Page the Password field is blank or